 EDSP-4751: Characteristics of Students with Special Needs: High Incidence - 4 hours This course focuses on characteristics and identification of individuals (ages 3-21) with high incidence disabilities.
 Understanding the impact of language disorders, processing deficits, behavioral/emotional problems, and sensory disabilities on the cognitive, emotional, social, and communication development of individuals with special needs is central to this course.
 Legal requirements regarding inclusion and least restrictive environment are also examined.
 This course is taken during Special Education Block I in conjunction with other Block I courses.
 Classroom hours and fieldwork are shared.
+Classroom hours and fieldwork are shared.
 Prerequisite: Admission to College of Education Teacher Candidacy.